2017: Globe at Night Real-time Interactive Infographic

 Web App Translation Use Around the World

 Globe at Night is a truly international project, with data submitted from around the world.
 To facilitate this process we have had the web app and other materials translated into many languages.
-So far in 2017, Citizen Scientists from around the world have submitted their data in 19 different languages (other than English).
+In 2017, Citizen Scientists from around the world submitted their data in 20 different languages (other than English).
 You can see the results in the chart to the left.
 Choose a language from the menu below to see a chart of where the various languages have been used to submit data.

 Want to get involved?